Flaudz/CatjaJS/README.md

 Been in the works since -25-03-2020

+## What will be easier to work with in CatjaJS?

+### Feauters that will be easier to add to your project
+- You can add a slideshow in your project with one line of javascript.

+- You can also add lazyloading to your slideshow with one line of javascript.

+- And you can also add a chromecast feauter with one line of javascript.

+### Effects you can add to your project with CatjaJS
+- You can add a hover rainbow effect on your picturs with one line of javascript.

+- You can add a popup effect on images and text with one line of javascript.

+- You can also add a type effect to your text with one line of javascript.

+## What did i mean?
+If you notice in every line above this text has the same ending (with one line of javascript) And that is becurse what we want with this library is that it is easier to add effect and feauters with only one line of javascript.
+That is our goal

 ## Get it in your project

 You will need to link to our StyleSheet file in the head section of you html file